spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

     * Copy from an original loaned by UTARMS

 **Tape Brand:** Where indicated on the artifact, or reliably on the container, record the tape brand and the specific type number, for example, Ampex 456 or Scotch 250.
-This makes all the difference in being able to track degradation issues (sticky shed syndrome) from the item metadata.
+This makes all the difference in being able to track degradation issues (e.g. sticky shed syndrome) from the item metadata.
 Knowing if it’s Scotch 200, or Scotch 250, or Scotch 300 is relevant for the preservation purposes.
 When the info is available, it’s usually written clearly on the box.
 Older tapes will often have named lines of tape, sometimes on a shiny sticker or something that might say, for example, “Radio Mastering Extraordinaire”.
 This can be helpful to know, and would be great to record, if it’s readily available.
 If it’s not obvious, then write down “Unknown acetate”.

 **Sound Quality:** Based on broad categories of clarity and audibility, grade the audio quality of the recording as either Excellent, Good, or Poor.